IBM/platinum-demos/docs/tech-sales-enablement-preparing-for-a-compliance-pov/demo-instructions.md

 In this demo, we will prepare a customer's environment for a Compliance PoV and start the ingestion of regular compliance assessments.

 For our demo, we will create an environment within Concert to assign the Compliance assessments too.
-Then, we will use the Concert toolkit to create a compliance catalog, add that catalog to Concert and create a profile based on that catalog.
+Then, we will create a CIS catalog and profile.
+Finally we will configure a workflow to run a compliance assessment against an Openshift environment.

 ### **Pre-requisites**

 Below is a list of pre-requisites that need to be setup prior to beginning this PoV.

-* Continuous compliance scanning tool that outputs OSCAL formatted assessments such as:
-    * DRTConfidence
+* One of the following runtime environments:
-    * CyberArk
+    * Redhat Openshift
-    * RegScale
+    * Redhat Enterprise Linux
-    * IBM Compliance Trestle
-    * OpenShift Compliance Operator
-* Compliance catalog which the customer is using - Concert provides the following:
+* Compliance catalog which the customer is using:
-    * NIST Special Publication 800-53 Revision 4 HIGH IMPACT BASELINE
-    * NIST Special Publication 800-53 Revision 5.1.1 HIGH IMPACT BASELINE
-    * NIST Special Publication 800-53 Revision 5.1.1 LOW IMPACT BASELINE
-    * NIST Special Publication 800-53 Revision 5.1.1 MODERATE IMPACT BASELINE
-    * IBM Cloud SOC2
     * CIS Controls
-    * Australian Cyber Security Centre ISM All Baseline
-    * PCI DSS v4.0.0
-    * FedRAMP Rev 5 High Baseline
-    * Acceptable Risk Safeguards (ARS) Revision 5.1
-    * If the catalogs provided don't cover the customer's use case, the instructions will include how to create one
-* Name of the customer's environment
+* Concert Workflows installed

 ### 1 - Defining an environment within Concert